 Returning to Steuwe et al’s study et al.’s experiment :

 2) ‘Normal’ controls

 What Did The Experiment Involve?

-Participants from both of the above groups were subjected to brain scans whilst a making eye to eye contact with a video character in such a way as to mimic real-life, face to face contact.
+Participants from both of the above groups were subjected to brain scans whilst making eye to eye contact with a video character in such a way as to mimic real-life, face-to-face contact.

 What Were The Results Of The Experiment?

 In the case of the ‘normal’ controls (i.e. those who had NOT suffered significant trauma), the simulated eye to eye contact with the video character caused the area of the brain known as the PREFRONTAL CORTEX to become ACTIVATED.

 In the case of the chronic trauma survivors, the same simulated eye contact with the video character did NOT cause activation of the PREFRONTAL CORTEX.
 Instead, the scans revealed that, in response to the simulated eye contact, the part of the chronic trauma survivors’ brains that WAS ACTIVATED was a very primitive part (located deep inside the emotional brain) known as the PERIAQUEDUCTAL GRAY.